It is often rare to get your pine tree removed for free. This doesn’t mean it is not possible.

 You should not – in any case – try to prune or remove a tree that’s touching an electrical wire, whether it’s a major utility line or the service line to your house.

-Utility companies have line clearance experts that will work on removing such a tree to prevent hazards.
+Utility companies have line clearance experts who will work on removing such a tree to prevent hazards.

 Will Homeowners’ Insurance cover my pine tree removal?